Home

 When neurorotransmitters are released too frequently in too high of a supply, they eventually become depleted and malfunction.
 The primary causes of overstimulation are sugar, caffeine, nicotine, child abuse and neglect, excessive stress, white flour and other junk food, too many high carbohydrate foods and environmental toxins.

 However, other primary contributors are genetics and nutritional deficiencies.
-Many people are born with some kind of a problem in their neurotransmitters and they don't have enough dopamine, serotonin, endorphins, GABA etc., in their system and the use of alcohol and drugs gives them temporary relief since they artificially stimulate them.
-Their receptors may be too short or the system isn't working properly.
-This is one reason why alcoholism runs in families.
+Many people are born with some kind of a problem in their ability to produce neurotransmitters and they don't have enough dopamine, serotonin, endorphins, GABA etc., in their system and the use of alcohol and drugs gives them temporary relief since they artificially stimulate them.

 Either way, the person who becomes addicted to alcohol or drugs is unconsciously trying to restore balance to the neurotransmitters in their brain.
 Alcohol and drugs seem to make them feel better temporarily, but ultimately make the problem worse in the long run.
 It becomes a vicious circle.

-Now although I am in agreement with NIDA on the definition of addiction, we part ways when it comes to treatment.
-Why our treatment centers employ the use of a religious support group, the 12 step program, as the main treatment modality for alcoholism and addiction doesn't make much sense.
-On one hand they are saying you have a disease, and the other hand they are saying it is your character flaws, sins, etc. We don't treat any other disease by telling them to confess their sins, make a list of their character flaws, telling them they are powerless and forcing them to turn their life over to a higher power and we shouldn't be treating alcoholism disease in this manner either.
+On one hand they are saying you have a disease, and on the other hand they are saying it is your character flaws, sins, etc. We don't treat any other disease by telling the individual to confess their sins, make a list of their character flaws, tell them they are powerless and force them to turn their life over to a higher power and we shouldn't be treating the disease or disorder of alcoholism in this manner either.

 Recovery from alcoholism disease and addiction is not only possible, but much more likely to be successful when the recovery approach focuses on restoring balance to the neurotransmitters in the brain.
 While the success rate of AA is less than .05 percent for more than five years of sobriety, the success rate for treatment centers that address neurotransmitters is 74 to 90 percent.
-Balance can be restored through diet, nutritional supplements, lifestyle changes and addressing each of the issues that disrupts neurotransmitter function.
-When this is achieved, then cravings for alcohol and other addictive substances cease to exist and staying sober is no longer a struggle.